 The difference between our albums and photo books is vast.
 From the way they’re printed, to what they’re printed on, to the capacity they maintain, our albums and books are certainly different animals; but both exquisite forms of quality more than capable of assisting you in turning a killer profit.

 The Print Method

 First, the method in which they are produced is very different.
-Our photo albums are printed using Noritsu HD Silver Halide technology which actually directly exposes an image on to either silk or metallic paper.
+Our photo albums offer three distinct print methods you can choose from.
+Our standard spread finishes Silk and Pearl metallic are devloped using Noritsu HD Silver Halide technology which actually directly exposes an image on to either silk or metallic paper.
 In this way our albums don’t even use ink at all.

 Fun fact: Our photo albums are printed without using any ink!
 Instead they are directly exposed onto the paper giving impressive and lasting results.

 On the other hand, our photo books are printed using inkjet technology.
 Specifically, our photo book PRO’s are printed using the HP Indigo 12000 printer which utilizes a state-of-the-art liquid ElectroInk consisting of seven different ink colors.